-Health Infrastructure NSW has lodged a State significant development (SSD) application for the concept phase and associated stage 1 works of the proposed new Tweed Valley Hospital.
+Health Infrastructure NSW (HINSW) lodged a State significant development (SSD) application for the concept phase and associated stage 1 works of the proposed new Tweed Valley Hospital.

 The Environmental Impact Statement for the Tweed Hospital SSD was on public exhibition until 13 December 2018.

-The development application for the proposed new hospital seeks approval for a concept proposal and concurrent stage 1 works.
+The development application for the proposed new hospital (as refined by the RtS) seeks approval for a Concept Proposal and concurrent Stage 1 works.

 The Concept Proposal:

 Stage 1 works:

 The Department of Planning and Environment has two separate responsibilities in the proposed new Tweed Valley Hospital development.

 The Department plays an important role in assessing State significant development applications, such as the new Tweed Valley Hospital proposal.
 As part of the assessment process, we placed the Environmental Impact Statement on public exhibition.

 In parallel, the Department exhibited and considered an Explanation of Intended Effect (EIE) for a proposed State Environmental Planning Policy (SEPP).